dwarner13/newxspensesai/README.md

 **Made with ❤️ by the XspensesAI Team**

-*Transforming finance through entertainment, one transaction at a time.*
+*Transforming finance through entertainment, one transaction at a time.*#   T e s t   d e p l o y m e n t    